tjs-w/TCP-fpc/README.md

 activate the functionality.
 If the rules are not present, but enable is '1', module shall tap all packets but will not do anything.
-If the rules are present, but enable is '0', the packets are not tapped and the module though inserted into the kernel will affect any performance.
+If the rules are present, but enable is '0', the packets are not tapped and the module though inserted into the kernel will not affect any performance.

 * **CONFIGFS_MOUNT/fptcp/store_rules  \- \[WO\] Install/remove the rules.**
 CONFIGFS_MOUNT/fptcp/store_rules allows 2 commands and 5 tuple rule.